Dina Damiton is a young teen whose life has been transformed.

 Not long ago Dina became sick from drinking contaminated water.
 Her schooling was disrupted, and her hopes for the future seemed out of reach.
 Waterborne illnesses were a constant threat that routinely caused the Mchenga students to miss their lessons and the lunches provided at school.
 The task of collecting water also hindered Dina’s education.
 She often missed school while waiting for hours to draw dirty water.
 When the line for the borehole was too crowded with other women and children, she would trudge nearly a mile to fetch murky water from a stream.

 But today, Dina no longer has to worry about missing school.
-Water Mission installed a Living Water Treatment System (LWTS) in her community, bringing renewed health and hope for Dina’s school and several surrounding villages.
+Water Mission installed a safe water treatment system in her community, bringing renewed health and hope for Dina’s school and several surrounding villages.
 With reliable access to safe water close to home, Dina and her classmates are one step closer to seeing their hopes and dreams of an education become reality.
 Water Mission Malawi’s community development staff have also trained local residents on healthy sanitation and hygiene behaviors, promoting behavioral change that will support a sustainable solution.

 “Waterborne diseases have been reduced among the children, and sanitation has been improved at the school.
 The school feeding program is also going well due to the presence of safe water.”

 With access to safe water, the cycle of illness will be broken and more students like Dina will have access to quality education and the foundation it builds for the future.